herbie-fp/rival3/README.md

     * `value.rs`: Defines `Ival`, `Endpoint`, and `ErrorFlags`
     * Everything else is the same as `ops/*.rkt` in Racket Rival
   * `mpfr.rs`: Unsafe wrappers around MPFR
+* Appears to be much faster than Racket Rival:
+  * 3-5x faster for complex, MPFR dominant computations (I suspect Racket has some heavy MPFR FFI costs)
+  * >30x faster for smaller, Racket runtime dominant computations
 * A number of TODO comments are spread throughout the code (mostly about efficiency)
 * I ran both the Racket Rival and Rust Rival on a large portion of `points.json` (from Racket Rival's `infra/`) and compared machine state per iteration.
 Observations:
   * Compared per iteration precisions, repeats, etc.